ckgxrg-salt/asedia-shell/PLAN.md

 (2, 1) contains MPD controls
 (2, 2) contains weather powered by wego
 (2, 3) contains the system tray

+Add a pomodoro widget that do this:
+- 45-min cycle
+- Input task name and press enter to begin
+- After 45min, choose to continue another 45min or take 10min rest and switch task
+- End cycle prematurely, take 10min rest and switch task

 ### Quickcontrol Panel